• Skip to primary navigation

 Attribution software reports 92% of our revenue is sourced via organic search or direct traffic.
 Meanwhile, when we ask the customer how they heard about us, 100% of revenue and 97% of our qualified pipeline gets attributed to dark social (social media, podcast, word of mouth, community).

-This would suggest that companies over-invest in search engine marketing (SEM), and significantly under-invest in dark social because of this attribution bias.
+These studies would suggest that companies over-invest in search engine marketing (SEM), and significantly under-invest in dark social because of this attribution bias.
 And they miss out on massive opportunities.

 Dark social could be the largest traffic source for most websites, but most companies aren’t even measuring it.
 Does this mean that all of your analytics data is useless, or that you should just give up because you can’t track dark social media sharing?
 Probably not.